bkoprucu/distributed-counter/README.md

 # Distributed counter

-Sample REST micro-service for counting events.
+Sample REST micro-service for counting events, implemented using Spring Boot 2 & Hazelcast

-Implementation uses Hazelcast in embedded mode to keep the counts in cluster scope: [`HazelcastCounter`](distributedcounter-service/src/main/java/org/berk/distributedcounter/counter/HazelcastCounter.java)
+Hazelcast has been used in embedded mode: [`HazelcastCounter`](distributedcounter-service/src/main/java/org/berk/distributedcounter/counter/HazelcastCounter.java)

 It uses Hazelcast executors to change counts, without needing a lock for synchronization in the cluster: [`HazelcastIncrementer`](distributedcounter-service/src/main/java/org/berk/distributedcounter/counter/HazelcastIncrementer.java)

-An extended implementation is provided to improve performance by counting using `AtomicLong` locally on each node and syncing them with Hazelcast in intervals, handling synchronization without locking:[`PeriodicDistributingCounter`](distributedcounter-service/src/main/java/org/berk/distributedcounter/counter/HazelcastCounter.java)
+An (alternative) extended implementation is provided to improve performance by counting using `AtomicLong` locally on each node and syncing them with Hazelcast by intervals, handling synchronization without locking:[`PeriodicDistributingCounter`](distributedcounter-service/src/main/java/org/berk/distributedcounter/counter/HazelcastCounter.java), which can be configured in [application.yml](distributedcounter-service/src/main/resources/application.yml)

-The [`Counter`](distributedcounter-service/src/main/java/org/berk/distributedcounter/counter/Counter.java) implementation can be chooses by defining it in [`Preferences`](distributedcounter-service/src/main/java/org/berk/distributedcounter/Preferences.java)
+[Dockerfile](Dockerfile) and Kubernetes deployment and service configuration [provided](Kubernetes_deployment.yml)

 A client has been provided using Apache Http Client, in [distributedcounter-client](distributedcounter-client) module: [`CounterApacheClient`](distributedcounter-client/src/main/java/org/berk/distributedcounter/client/CounterApacheClient.java)

 Module [distributedcounter-api](distributedcounter-api) can be used to implement and alternative client; it provides the interface as well: [`CounterClient`](distributedcounter-api/src/main/java/org/berk/distributedcounter/client/CounterClient.java)

 Project [distributedcounter-integrationtest](distributedcounter-integrationtest) Is a separate project, testing the service externally by using the client:  [`CounterClient`](distributedcounter-api/src/main/java/org/berk/distributedcounter/client/CounterClient.java)

-**This has been started as a Jersey practice project; from this version on the implementation will be moved to Spring Boot**

 ## Prerequisites
   To build: